jzemmels/cartridgeCaseLitReview/README.md

   - Contribution

-- Tai and Eddy (2017) Forensic Data Matching Problems
+- Tai and Eddy (2017) *Forensic Data Matching Problems*

+  - Synopsis

+  - Limitations

+  - Contribution

+- Warren and Sheets (2018) *Statistical Approaches to Type Determination of the Ejector Marks on Cartridge Cases*

   - Synopsis